 I also for a short second debated buying a used IS20 as they are so cheap.
 Many upgrade to something bigger leaving the market flooded with them.
 But who knows what reversion of the turbo I would get, how many miles are on it, and if it was abused?
 It’s just not worth the risk and labor to go this route.
 So I will just get a new IS20 turbo instead.

 A new VW branded reversion M Part# 06K-145-874-M which is the latest IS20 at the time of writing goes for $1350 from VW.
 An unbranded one by IHI rev M is about $950 from ShopDAP but sadly this was out of stock.
 The OEM one from ShopDAP is $1100.
 A VW rev M IS20 from FCP Euro is about $1300.
 A few things to note here.

-The OEM manufacture of the OEM IS20 is IHI and the only differences to the unbranded one is that it doesn’t have VW logo’s on it and the warranty doesn’t go through VW.
+The OEM manufacturer of the OEM IS20 is IHI and the only difference to the unbranded one is that it doesn’t have VW logo’s on it and the warranty doesn’t go through VW.
 The VW IS20 also comes with a diverter valve though.
 The IHI turbo has a warranty of 1 year through ShopDAP.
-FCP Euro has an interesting policy where it warranties the items it sell’s for lifetime of the car.
+FCP Euro has an interesting policy where it warranties the items it sells for the lifetime of the car.
 You just have to send them back the broken one after purchasing its replacement and then they will give you a credit once received.
 You can read more about the warranty here.